bigSMALLG1/RandomEnemyMovementTutorial/README.md

 # RandomEnemyMovementTutorial
-A written tutorial on how to program random enemy movement using C# in Unity This tutorial demonstrates how you program enemies to move in random directions, changing the angle of their directions randomly within a certain timeframe that can be set by the programmer.
+A written tutorial on how to program random enemy movement using C# in Unity.
+This tutorial demonstrates how you program enemies to move in random directions, changing the angle of their directions randomly within a certain timeframe that can be set by the programmer.

 1. Start by creating a new Unity project named RandomEnemyMovement, for this tutorial we will be using the 2D render pipeline so select this option when creating the project.